Dems appear to do well in Westchester and Fairfield but, like Trump-Biden, final results will take time

 Within Westchester County, in the Senate Democrat Alessandra Biaggi (34th) bested Republican James Gisondi by a 70.6% to 25.6% majority; Senate Majority Leader Andrea Stewart-Cousins (35th) ran unopposed; and Jamaal Bailey (36th) trounced Conservative Party candidate Robert Diamond, 95.4% to 4.6%.

-Yet to be officially called are the 37th, where Shelley Mayer leads Republican Liviu Saimovici and the 39th, where James Skoufis is leading Republican Steve Brescia.
+Democrat incumbent Shelley Mayer defeated Republican Liviu Saimovici in the 37th, while in the 39th, Democrat incumbent James Skoufis is leading Republican Steve Brescia.

-In the race to replace Sen. David Carlucci (D), the favored Democrat Elijah Reichlin-Melnick is trailing Republican William Weber Jr. And in the closely watched 40th, former Westchester County Executive Rob Astorino (R) appears to have defeated incumbent Democrat Peter Harckham, 53% to 47%.
+In the race to replace Sen. David Carlucci (D) in the 38th, the favored Democrat Elijah Reichlin-Melnick is trailing Republican William Weber Jr. And in the closely watched 40th, former Westchester County Executive Rob Astorino (R) appears to have defeated incumbent Democrat Peter Harckham, 53% to 47%.

 In the State Assembly, Westchester race results were overwhelmingly pro-Democrat.
 Amy Paulin (88th), J. Gary Pretlow (89th), Nader Sayegh (90th), Steven Otis (91st), and Thomas Abinati (92nd) all ran unopposed.
 In the 93rd, Democrat Chris Burdick topped John Nuculovic; while the 95th saw Sandra Galef beat Lawrence Chiulli.
 Republican incumbent Kevin Byrne successfully defended the 94th against Stephanie Keegan.

 As for Congress, Democrat Jamaal Bowman defeated Conservative Party candidate Patrick McManus (no Republican filed) in the 16th District.
-In the 17th, Democrat Mondaire Jones appears to have won the seat held by Nita Lowey, who is retiring after 16 terms; he leads Maureen McArdle-Schulman (R).
+In the 17th, Democrat Mondaire Jones won the seat held by Nita Lowey, who is retiring after 16 terms, by beating Maureen McArdle-Schulman (R).

 Other notable New York races found Democrats Jerrold Nadler (10th), Carolyn Maloney (12th), and Alexandria Ocasio-Cortez (14th) all being returned to the U.S. House.
 The bitter fight between incumbent Max Rose and Republican Nicole Malliotakis appears to favor the challenger, although Rose insists he will triumph once all ballots are counted; presently a little more than 95% have been tallied.